Expert Advice On Improving Your Home

 Check Credentials

 There are no state-level licensing requirements for HVAC contractors in Kansas.
-However, your city or municipality may enforce its own local license or certification requirements.
+However, your city or municipality may have its own local license or certification requirements.
 You should verify that your technician meets all necessary standards and that they have an active Kansas business license.
-Checking reviews on the Better Business Bureau (BBB), Yelp, Google Reviews, and similar sites can help your decision.
-Choose a provider with great reviews and reports of positive experiences from customers.
+You should also check reviews and complaints on sites like the Better Business Bureau (BBB), Google Reviews, and Yelp.
+Pick a company with positive reviews and testimonials about good customer experiences.

 Understand Work Details